-A trans-Neptunian object (TNO), is any minor planet or dwarf planet in the Solar System that orbits the Sun at a greater average distance than Neptune.
-In modern astronomy, Pluto is considered a TNO, and a dwarf planet, while astrologers still consider Pluto a major planetary body of deep psychological significance.
+A Trans-Neptunian Planet is any minor planet or dwarf planet in the Solar System that orbits the Sun at a greater average distance than Neptune.
+In modern astronomy, Pluto is considered a Trans-Neptunian dwarf planet, while astrologers still consider Pluto a major planetary body of deep psychological significance.
 Eris is the same size and category, and is brighter and more massive than Pluto, so that it is likely to have astrological significance as well, as do perhaps the other named 'dwarf' planets in the Kuiper Belt, namely Haumea and Makemake.
 All this is currently being developed and explored.
 Please see The Tenth Planet by Henry Seltzer, and Seltzer's article in the April 2020 issue of The Mountain Astrologer for more information.
 Henry and his son Asia designed the symbol for Eris that is now in popular use.

 Keyword: Feminine Warrior for Soul Purpose